yangshun/cs3217-problem-sets-writeup/public/ps/PS2/PS2.md

 ### Problem 2: Implementing the Graph ADT (100 Points) ###

-Read over the specifications provided for the *Graph* class in `Graph.h`.
+Read over the specifications provided for the *Graph* class in `Graph.swift`.
 Make sure that you understand the overview for *Graph* and the specifications for the given methods.

 Fill in an implementation for the methods in the definition of *Graph*, according to the specifications.
-You may define new helper methods in `Graph.m` if you need them.
-You may not add public methods; the external interface must remain the same.
-Also implement the private `checkRep:` method to help you test whether or not a *Graph* instance violates the representation invariants.
-We highly recommend you use `checkRep:` in the code you write.
-Think about the issues discussed in **Problem 1.2** when deciding where `checkRep:` should be called. **(80 points)**
+You may define new helper methods in `Graph.swift` if you need them.
+However, you should the declare them as private so they are not exposed to other source files in the project.
+Also implement the private `_checkRep()` method to help you test whether or not a *Graph* instance violates the representation invariants.
+We highly recommend you use `_checkRep()` in the code you write.
+Think about the issues discussed in **Problem 1.2** when deciding where `_checkRep()` should be called. **(80 points)**

 Answer the following questions in `design.txt`:

-1. Where did you include calls to `checkRep:` (at the beginning of methods, the end of methods, the beginning of constructors, the end of constructors, some other combination)?
+1. Where did you include calls to `_checkRep()` (at the beginning of methods, the end of methods, the beginning of constructors, the end of constructors, some other combination)?
 Why? **(5 points)**

 2. In Problem 1.4, you have explored the different types of graph representations.
 Briefly explain why you chose that representation to implement the Graph ADT. **(5 points)**